-Debut of the Enchanted Castle at the Westin St. Francis
+Debut of the Enchanted Castle and Sugar Castle at the Westin St. Francis

 Forget lights—sugar is the star of this holiday celebration.
-Created by “Sugar King” Executive Pastry Chef Jean-François Houdré and his team, this year’s masterpiece includes two one-of-a-kind magical sugar castles.
+Created by “Sugar King” Executive Pastry Chef Jean-François Houdré and his team, this year two masterpiece castles will be on display.
 If your mouth is watering, enjoy some complimentary coffee and cookies or head over to the Sweet Shoppe for some take-home treats.
 Wed., Nov.
-23, 11 a.m.
+22. 11 a.m.
 335 Powell St., SF.

 This Black Friday, Ghirardelli Square will be hosting its annual tree lighting ceremony, complete with Santa, snow and live music.
+Free kids activities include face painting, caricatures and henna.
 Fri., Nov.
-25, 4-8 p.m.
+24. 4-8 p.m.
 Ghirardelli Square, SF.

 Holiday Tree Lighting at 555 California Street

 An 80-foot tree with 96,000 lights is just the beginning of the fun at 555 California Street.
-The Doobie Brothers will perform – with the Pacific Boy Choir and Dick Bright Orchestra joining in the musical cheer Tues., Nov.
-29, 5-6:30 p.m.
+The Pacific Boy Choir and Dick Bright Orchestra will be joining in the musical cheer.
+Wed., Nov.
+29. 6-9 p.m.
 555 California St., SF.